bukaiqiaode/blog/Python/0010_reinstall_apache_on_Ubuntu.md

 ![Image](../images/apache2_004.png)

-Use `service apache2 restart' to restart the service.
+Use `service apache2 restart` to restart the service.

 ## Verify the installation
 Access http://xxx.xxx.xxx.xxx:81/ to see the welcome page of apache2.